Jayland Walker suffered at least 60 wounds in fatal police shooting, Akron police chief says, as authorities release bodycam footage – KION546

 By Samantha Beech and Dakin Andone, CNN

-However, the medical examiner is “still working to determine entrance and exit wounds,” Mylett said, and it remains unclear how many times Walker was shot.

-City officials also played police body camera footage of the shooting for the first time Sunday, nearly a week after the fatal shooting, which police said occurred when Walker fled as officers tried to initiate a traffic stop for traffic and equipment violations.
+City officials also played police body camera footage of the shooting for the first time Sunday, nearly a week after the fatal shooting.
+The video raises more questions about the shooting of the unarmed Black man that is being investigated by the Ohio Bureau of Criminal Investigations (BCI).

+Police said the shooting occurred after Walker, 25, fled as officers tried to initiate a traffic stop for traffic and equipment violations on Monday, June 27.

+After a car chase, Walker got out of his car and a foot chase took place, police said.
+Officers believed Walker was reaching towards his waist and they “felt that Mr. Walker had turned and was motioning and moving into a firing position,” Mylett said.

-According to police, a gunshot was fired from Walker’s car during the vehicle pursuit.
+During the vehicle pursuit, police said, a gunshot was fired from Walker’s car, police said.

+In narrated body camera video, police said that about 40 seconds after Walker drove away from police, “a sound consistent with a gunshot can be heard on the body-worn cameras of the officers.”
+Police also said “a flash of light” could be seen on the driver’s side of the car at the time of the sound.

 Eight officers were “directly involved in the shooting,” Mylett said, and all have been placed on paid administrative leave, according to department policy.

-The Ohio Bureau of Criminal Investigations, which is investigating the fatal shooting, has yet to confirm the number of times Walker was shot, Mylett said, and it’s still not known how many rounds were fired.
+The BCI, which is investigating the fatal shooting, has yet to confirm the number of times Walker was shot, Mylett said, and it’s still not known how many rounds were fired.

 “However, based on the video, I anticipate that number to be high,” he said.
 “A lot of rounds were fired.”